learning-software-engineering/learning-software-engineering.github.io/Topics/Task_Management_Software.md

 </p>

 <h4>Workflows:</h4>
-<p>Workflows in Jira define the lifecycle of an issue, guiding it from creation to completion.
+Workflows in Jira define the lifecycle of an issue, guiding it from creation to completion.
 Jira's flexibility allows users to customize workflows based on their project's unique requirements.
 A typical workflow includes stages like "To Do," "In Progress," "In Review," and "Done."
-Understanding how to tailor workflows empowers teams to align Jira with their specific development processes.</p>
+Understanding how to tailor workflows empowers teams to align Jira with their specific development processes.
+By implementing a workflow, teams are required to follow a structured process, preventing the careless movement of tickets.

+The workflow stages will later create the columns of tickets on your board.
+Therefore, setting up the correct workflow and maintaining it is crucial to the health of your project.

 <p>To create or modify workflows, navigate to the Jira settings and locate the Workflow section.
 From here, you can design custom workflows or modify existing ones to match your team's collaboration style.</p>